mozilla/gecko-projects/taskcluster/docs/kinds.rst

 partials
 --------
-Partials take the complete.mar files produced in previous tasks and generate partial updates between previous nightly releases and the new one.
+Partials takes the complete.mar files produced in previous tasks and generates partial updates between previous nightly releases and the new one.
+Requires a release_history in the parameters.
+See ``mach release-history`` if doing this manually.

 partials-signing
 ----------------
-Partials-signing take the partial updates produced in Partials and sign them.
+Partials-signing takes the partial updates produced in Partials and signs them.